kimtth/awesome-azure-openai-llm/README.md

 - [pix2code](https://github.com/tonybeltramelli/pix2code): Generating Code from a Graphical User Interface Screenshot.
 Trained dataset as a pair of screenshots and simplified intermediate script for HTML, utilizing image embedding for CNN and text embedding for LSTM, encoder and decoder model.
 Early adoption of image-to-code.
 [May 2017] -> [Screenshot to code](https://github.com/emilwallner/Screenshot-to-code): Turning Design Mockups Into Code With Deep Learning [Oct 2017] [ref](https://blog.floydhub.com/turning-design-mockups-into-code-with-deep-learning/)
 - [Build a Large Language Model (From Scratch)](https://github.com/rasbt/LLMs-from-scratch): Implementing a ChatGPT-like LLM from scratch, step by step

-#### Terminology
+  <details>

+  <summary>Expand</summary>

   - Beam Search [1977] in Transformers is an inference algorithm that maintains the `beam_size` most probable sequences until the end token appears or maximum sequence length is reached.
 If `beam_size` (k) is 1, it's a `Greedy Search`.
 If k equals the total vocabularies, it's an `Exhaustive Search`. [ref](https://huggingface.co/blog/constrained-beam-search) [Mar 2022]

-- Classification of Attention
+  #### Classification of Attention
-  <details>

-  <summary>Expand</summary>

   - [ref](https://arize.com/blog-course/attention-mechanisms-in-machine-learning/): Must-Read Starter Guide to Mastering Attention Mechanisms in Machine Learning [12 Jun 2023]